particle-iot/docs/src/content/getting-started/new.md

 The header format must be exactly that because the search feature uses that to delimit entries, and determine the date of entries
 --}}

+### Status LED page update 2024-09-17

+The [Status LED and device modes page](/troubleshooting/led/) has been updated.

 ### Left navigation fixes 2024-09-16

 Fixes to the left navigation menu, particularly in the Device OS API reference, improve performance